what are mouth guards, occlusal guards & snore guards?

 - you are playing a sport such as lacrosse, field hockey, football or other activities that put teeth in danger

 what to expect during the mouth guard fitting

 Having a mouth guard created typically involves two appointments at our office.
 Read on for timings and how to prepare.

-The dentist will make measurements in your mouth as well as take impressions of your teeth and record the data.
+The dentist in Chandler, AZ will make measurements in your mouth as well as take impressions of your teeth and record the data.